About speech and speech development

 Spotting speech disorders

-If you’re worried that your child might have a speech disorder, think about how often people who don’t know your child have trouble understanding your child.
+If you’re worried that your child might have a speech disorder, think about how often people who don’t know your child have trouble understanding what your child says.

-Some speech disorders happen when a child has a physical problem (such as a cleft palate) that makes it hard for them to create the sounds of speech.
+Some speech disorders happen when a child has a physical problem (like a cleft palate) that makes it hard for the child to create the sounds of speech.
 Others have trouble because of a hearing impairment.
 But most children have no specific reason for their speech disorder.

 When to seek help for speech disorders